m78-land/permission/readme.md

 This library contains two implementations of permissions:

-1. The regular version, the verification is achieved through the local verifier and the current state, which is very suitable for foreground projects that only contain a small amount of verification.
+1. General Version, verify that through local validiar and a set of status, it is very suitable for reception projects that only contain small permissions verification
 2. The `Pro` version simplifies the overall use of the api through further encapsulation.
 It is suitable for mid- and back-end projects that contain a large number of complex permissions logic, and can be easily integrated with any back-end system.

 <br>

 * this library uses [@m78/seed](https://github.com/m78-core/seed) to manage the state, `seed` is a very simple and easy-to-learn state management solution, it is recommended to understand it before using it Its usage.

-* It is designed to be versatile enough to be used in any js runtime, including but not limited to `nodejs` `ReactNative` `mini programs` etc.
+* It is designed to be versatile enough to be used in any js runtime, including but not limited to `nodejs` `ReactNative` `wx mini programs` etc.
 * If you use it in a front-end framework, you may need to simply encapsulate it.
-If you use react, you can use the official implementation [`m78/asee`](http://llixianjie.gitee.io/m78/docs/utils /seed), other frameworks can be written by referring to their implementation.
+If you use react, you can use the official implementation [`m78/auth`](http://llixianjie.gitee.io/m78/docs/utils/auth), other frameworks can be written by referring to their implementation.

 <br>